IanChar/AutomataGrowth/README.md

 ## Optimal Construction of Minimal DFA for Generalized Strings
 ## Overview

 Here you will find the code for research on minimal deterministic finite automata for generalized strings.
-For more information about this research see INSERT LINKS HERE!
+For more information about this research see https://link.springer.com/content/pdf/10.1007/s11009-019-09706-8.pdf

 ## Downloading this Repository
 You will also need to download this repository onto your local machine.
 To do